lblod/odrl-parser-service/README.md

 ## API
-### `GET /load-policy`
+### `POST /load-policy[?filename=NAME]`
-Insert the triples for the ODRL policy defined in `config/config.nt` into the backend's triplestore.
-Furthermore, this will read any prefixes declared in `config/config.ttl` and register these in the service.
-The underlying assymption is that the ntriples file was generated from the ttl file.
+Insert the triples for the ODRL policy specified in the file `config/NAME.nt`.
+If no `NAME` is provided, `config/config.nt` is used as fallback.
+The service will also look for a corresponding `config/NAME.ttl` and, if found, load any prefixes defined in that file.
+These prefixes are useful to improved the readability of any generated configuration files.

 ### `GET /generate-config[?policy-name=NAME]`
 Generate the sparql-parser configuration for a stored ODRL policy `NAME`.
 Here `NAME` should be the last past of the URI of a `odrl:Set` resource.
 If no policy name is provided the service will generate a configuration for each `odrl:Set` resource it finds in the database.